Spicy Sichuan Long Beans

 6 cloves garlic, peeled and de-germed

-3 slices of ginger, 1 inch wide by ¼ inch thick, peeled
+3 slices fresh ginger (about 1 inch by ¼ inch thick), peeled

 2 teaspoons dark soy sauce (or regular soy sauce)